KrauseFx/krausefx.com/_posts/2023-04-28-context-sdk.md

 ### Tech Details

 Context SDK leverages the latest Apple CoreML technology, and uses minimal CPU and battery power.
-100% of the code is written in native Swift code, while some of the numberical calculations are done using Objective-C Arrays for even better performance.
+100% of the code is written in native Swift code, while some of the numerical calculations are done using Objective-C Arrays for even better performance.

 Context SDK is super easy to integrate, e.g. to check if now is a good time to upsell: